WomenWhoCode/WWCodeGreenville/README.md

 ## Description
 * The purpose of this PR is to
-* The suggested this change that solves the issue of
+* The suggested change solves the issue of
 * I am requesting the following feedback from

 ### Type of Change